Skip to main content

 How to let customers pay cashless tips, without asking or pressuring them to do so...

-In the last month, we've had two businesses tell us that "We don't let our staff solicit tips".
+In the last month, we've had three businesses tell us that "We don't let our staff solicit tips".
 These businesses said that, because of this policy, cashless tipping is not for them.
+That's fine, and we genuinely don't want our platform to be used to 'solicit tips' or annoy customers, but here's the rub: those same resorts program the card machines in their restaurants to coerce guests into paying tips to their waiting staff.
+Why is that OK, but something more discreet is unacceptable?

-But, there is no need to ask for tips!
-In fact, cashless tipping can be done in a way that is more tactful, and far less obtrusive, than what is the accepted norm when it comes to making conventional card payments.
+There is no need to ask for tips!
+Cashless tipping can be done in a way that is more tactful, and far less obtrusive, than the accepted norm when it comes to making credit card purchases.

-Before we look at ways that cashless tipping can be implemented tactfully, it's worth taking a look at what businesses do consider acceptable when we're making card payments.
+Before we look at ways that cashless tipping can be implemented tactfully, it's worth taking a look at how businesses currently behave when we're making cashless purchases.
 This provides a stark contrast to the more friendly ways that cashless tipping can be implemented...

 The current state of cashless tipping

-Let's quickly remind ourselves of where we're currently at with tipping in the cashless age.
+Let's quickly remind ourselves of how tipping in Canada currently works in the cashless age.

-Every time we pay for things using our cards we're asked to tip.
-This "asking" ranges from simple through to coercive:
+Every time we buy something using a credit card we're asked to tip.
+This 'asking' ranges from simple through to coercive:

 Photograph of a card payment terminal showing three percentage tipping options (15, 20, 25%), a custom tip option, and a no tip option